Zylixel/Zylixel.github.io/README.md

-# Welcome to the Thalia Realm Development Page
+# Welcome to the Zy's Realm Development Page
-## Thalia Realm might not have been here thanks to these people:
+## Zy's Realm might not have been here thanks to these people:

 - ossimc82/Fabian Fischer
 - C453